citp/privacy-policy-historical/m/ma/mar/marketingmag.com.au.md

 We revaluate this policy on an ongoing basis, and we value your feedback.
 If you have questions or concerns regarding our privacy policy, we ask that you contact us at:

-Privacy Officer Niche Media Pty Ltd. 1 Queens Rd, Melbourne VIC 3004 AUSTRALIA
+Privacy Officer Niche Media Pty Ltd. Level 2/3 Bowen Cres, Melbourne VIC 3004 Australia

 Or to [digital@niche.com.au](mailto:%20digital@niche.com.au)